SDHAF1

-Succinate dehydrogenase complex assembly factor 1 (SDHAF1), also known as LYR motif-containing protein 8 (LYRM8), is a protein that in humans is encoded by the SDHAF1, or LYRM8, gene.
+Succinate dehydrogenase complex assembly factor 1 (SDHAF1), also known as LYR motif-containing protein 8 (LYRM8), is a protein that, in humans, is encoded by the SDHAF1, or LYRM8, gene.
+It belongs to the superfamily of LYRM proteins, which are characterized by a conserved leucine–tyrosine–arginine motif.
 SDHAF1 is a chaperone protein involved in the assembly of the succinate dehydrogenase (SDH) complex (complex II).
 Mutations in this gene are associated with SDH-defective infantile leukoencephalopathy and mitochondrial complex II deficiency.

 Structure

 SDHAF1 is located on the q arm of chromosome 19 in position 13.12 and has 1 exon.
 The SDHAF1 gene produces a 12.8 kDa protein composed of 115 amino acids.
 SDHAF1 is ubiquitously expressed and belongs to the complex I LYR family and SDHAF1 subfamily.
 As such, SDHAF1 is one of at least eight proteins that has a LYR tripeptide motif, thought to be important for Fe-S metabolism.
 SDHAF1 also contains an N-terminal mitochondrial targeting sequence that does not get cleaved following import into the mitochondria.
 The encoded protein is fairly hydrophilic and does not contain a transmembrane domain.